Acting for Film, Television and Theatre

 Option B.

-Select 7 elective credits from the approved list of electives below:
+Select 7 credits from the list of approved courses below:

 Filmmaking II